Della Grazie Battery

 Della Grazie Battery (Il-Batterija tal-Grazzja), also known as Xgħajra Battery (Il-Batterija tax-Xgħajra), is an artillery battery in Xgħajra, Malta.
 It was built by the British between 1888 and 1893.
 The battery stands above the shore to the east of Grand Harbour, between Fort Saint Rocco and Fort Saint Leonardo.
-It is currently in a dilapidated state, and part of the battery is used as the town hall for Xgħajra.
+It is currently being used by the Xgħajra Scout Group as their main headquarters and campsite, and part of it is used as the town hall for Xgħajra.

 History

 Construction of the battery started in October 1888 and was completed in March 1893, at a cost of £16,344.
 It was constructed to take advantage of the improved breech loading guns then coming into service.
 It was equipped with two 6 inch and two 10 inch breech loading guns in disappearing mounts.

 The installation takes the form of a polygonal fort, irregular hexagonal in plan, with two caponiers defending the forward ditches.
 Access to the fort is via a gatehouse and causeway across the rear ditch.